skypilot-org/skypilot/docs/source/reservations/reservations.rst

 1. Query reservations/blocks in ``us-east-2`` and ``us-west-2`` in reservation ``cr-123456789a`` and ``cr-23456789ab``, respectively.
 Assume the results are:
    - 1 A100 instance capacity is available in ``us-east-2``,
    - No available capacity in ``us-west-2``.
-2. SkyPilot calculates the pricing for all zones and finds that zones in ``us-east-2`` are cheaper than other zones because it is considered as 1 on-demand price for 2 nodes.
+2. SkyPilot calculates the pricing for all zones as described above.
+The result is ``us-east-2`` zones are cheaper than  all other zones, because the former's costs are 1 on-demand node's cost for 2 nodes (by satisfying 1 node using the reserved capacity).
 3. SkyPilot will thus try to provision an on-demand A100 instance in ``us-east-2``.
 On unavailability, SkyPilot will continue to :ref:`automatically failover <auto-failover>` to other clouds/regions/zones for normal on-demand/spot instances.